 Log in

-ALSN is excited to announce a pilot research grant opportunity made possible by the generous donations of our ALSN members.
-Because of your generosity, we are able to provide $10,000 for the 2023-2024 ALSN Pilot Research Award.
+ALSN is excited to announce a pilot research grant opportunity made possible by the generous donations of our ALSN members and others.
+We are providing one $10,000 18-month grant for the 2025-2027 ALSN Pilot Research Award.
 This request for proposals will provide funding for a pilot study that advances the ALSN research priority areas1:

 One grant will be awarded: